Card testing: How to stop small purchases from becoming big losses

-Online coffee ordering is easy – just use your mobile app.
-It’s fast and convenient – no need to wait in long lines in the store or scramble to find enough cash and change.
-Simply order ahead, tap in your credit card details, show up, and grab a gourmet coffee of choice.
+Ordering coffee online is easy – just use your smartphone.
+It’s fast and convenient.
+And there’s no need to wait in a long line or scramble to count cash and change.
+Simply order ahead from a mobile app, enter your credit card details, and pick up gourmet coffee of choice.

 What is card testing?

 Card testing occurs when bad actors need to validate stolen or purchased credit card numbers.
 Once they confirm which credit card numbers are live, they can make larger fraudulent purchases.
 They may try to place several small orders at once or within a short time frame.
 They may make these purchases on one card or many.
 Essentially, they’re weeding out numbers that may have been canceled or are invalid.

 Any business or merchant that sells digital goods or accepts card-not-present (CNP) transactions may be a target for card testing.
 But QSRs, in particular, are common targets for this kind of fraud.
 Since many QSRs offer low-dollar value items, it’s not atypical to fill a series of inexpensive orders.
 In addition, many QSRs lack the depth of technology and fraud prevention experience to anticipate card testing attacks.
 They may be new to the digital space, compared to traditional eCommerce businesses, which makes them easy victims for sophisticated card testers.

 It’s easy for bad actors to run a large number of fraudulent cards quickly.
 These small purchases allow fraud to go mostly unnoticed by cardholders.
 And they put businesses in difficult situations.
 Small businesses might use manual reviews and rules-based fraud detection as a first line of defense against card testing.
 But rules and manual reviews alone don’t scale.
 And they certainly don’t adapt to emerging fraud on their own.
 So they’re unreliable for detecting card testing, especially for businesses that receive hundreds or thousands of low-dollar-value orders per day.